 Services of the Gas Storage Business can be used by customers physically located on the transmission routes and the gas distribution network to which the Gas Storage Business have access due to the international coverage of the storage business.
-The countries in which the Gas Storage Business operates, directly or indirectly through the transmission network of Eustream, are currently the Slovak Republic, the Czech Republic and Austria and the aggregated storage capacity in these countries is approximately 166.8 TWh.
-There are 10 storage operators present in this market.
+The countries in which the Gas Storage Business operates, directly or indirectly through the transmission network of Eustream, are currently the Slovak Republic, the Czech Republic and Austria and the aggregated storage capacity in these countries was 167.4 TWh as of 30 June 2019.
+There are 11 storage operators present in this market.

-The below table shows the capacity of the relevant operators participating in the gas storage market in Slovakia, Czech Republic and Austria:
+The below table shows the capacity of the relevant operators participating in the gas storage market in the Slovak Republic, the Czech Republic and Austria:

 Operator Capacity Percentage of market share

 (in TWh) (in %)

-SPPI Group 40.8 24.1
+SPPI Group 40.8 $24.4^{(1)}$

 of which:

-NAFTA 27.7 16.4
+NAFTA 27.7(2) 16.5

-Pozagas 6.9 4.1
+Pozagas 6.9 4.2

-SPP Storage 6.1 3.6
+SPP Storage 6.1 3.7

-innogy Gas Storage 28.7 17.0
+innogy Gas Storage 28.7 17.2

-OMV Gas Storage 28.1 16.6
+OMV Gas Storage 25.2 15.1

-Gazprom 19.6 11.6
+GSA LLC (Gazprom) 20.0 11.9

-Uniper Energy Storage 19.4 11.5
+Uniper Energy Storage 19.4 11.6

-RAG Energy Storage 17.1 10.1
+RAG Energy Storage 17.1 10.2

 Astora 10.4 6.2

-MND Gas Storage 3.0 1.8

-Moravia Gas Storage 2.0 1.2%
+MND Gas Storage 3.1 1.8 Moravia Gas Storage 2.6 1.6